-

 (with Piero Manfredi & Paolo Vanin)

-Presented at: 2nd Year PhD Forum (Unibo), Internal seminar (UdeSA, Buenos Aires)
+Presented at: 2nd Year PhD Forum (Unibo), Internal seminars (University of Bologna and UdeSA, Buenos Aires)

 ABSTRACT